Lithium Junior Miner News For The Month Of November 2020

 - ioneer is expected to be the first new lithium chemicals producer in the US in over 60 years and become a major supplier of lithium and boron products to the US and global markets for many decades."

-On November 18, ioneer Ltd announced: "ioneer joins major US industry organisation [ZETA] advocating for zero emission transportation by 2030."
+On November 18, ioneer Ltd. announced: "ioneer joins major US industry organisation [ZETA] advocating for zero emission transportation by 2030."

 Upcoming catalysts include: